ZTE: Ownership

 As of 30 June 2019, Zhongxing Xin (中興新 (Zhongxing New); aka ZTE Holdings), an intermediate holding company, owned 27.40% stake of ZTE.
 The shareholders of ZTE Holdings were Xi'an Microelectronics (西安微电子技术研究所; a subsidiary of the state-owned China Academy of Aerospace Electronics Technology) with 34%, Aerospace Guangyu (深圳航天广宇工业有限公司; a subsidiary of the state-owned China Aerospace Science and Industry Corporation Shenzhen Group) with 14.5%, Zhongxing WXT (深圳市中兴维先通设备有限公司; aka Zhongxing Weixiantong) with 49%, and a private equity fund Guoxing Ruike (國興睿科) with 2.5%.
 The first two shareholders are state-owned enterprises, nominating 5 out 9 directors of ZTE Holdings, while Zhongxing WXT was owned by the founders of ZTE, including Hou Weigui, which Zhongxing WXT nominated the rest of the directors (4 out 9) of ZTE Holdings.

 The mixed ownership model of ZTE was described as "a firm is an SOE from the standpoint of ownership, but a POE [privately owned enterprises] from the standpoint of management" by an article in The Georgetown Law Journal.
 ZTE described itself as "state-owned and private-run".
-The South China Morning Post and the Financial Times have both described ZTE as state-owned.
+The Financial Times described ZTE as state-owned.
 Other scholars have noted the links between ZTE's state-owned shareholders and the People's Liberation Army.

 Subsidiaries

 ZTE has several international subsidiaries in countries including Indonesia, Australia, Germany, the United States, India, Brazil, Sri Lanka, Myanmar, Singapore, and Romania.

 ZTEsoft engages in ICT industry and specializes in providing BSS/OSS, big data products and services to telecom operators, and ICT, smart city and industry products and services to enterprises and governments.

 Nubia Technology was a fully owned subsidiary of ZTE Corporation.
 The company has subsequently disposed of the majority of its equity in the company.
 In 2017 it reduced its stake to 49.9%.

 Zonergy is a renewables company with interests in electricity generation through solar parks in China and Pakistan and palm oil cultivation in Indonesia to produce biofuels.
 ZTE is a major shareholder and was instrumental in the creation of the company in 2007 but holds a minority of the shares in the entity.

-ZTE agreed to take over a 48% stake in Turkish company Netaş Telekomünikasyon A.Ş. for $101.3 million from One Equity Partners in December 2016.
+ZTE agreed to take over a 48% stake in Turkish company Netaş Telekomünikasyon A.Ş. for $101.3 million from the American private equity firm One Equity Partners in December 2016.
 Following the acquisition in August 2017, ZTE has become its largest shareholder while Netaş remains an independent company.

 Products

 ZTE operates in three business segments: carrier networks, government and corporate business, and consumer business.
-ZTE products can be arranged into three categories: equipment used by network operators (links and nodes, etc.), equipment used to access networks (terminals), and services, which includes software.
 In October 2010, ZTE's unified encryption module received U.S./Canada FIPS140-2 security certification.

 ZTE was also reported to have developed identification cards for Venezuela that were allegedly used for tracking and social control.